Dakota Fire Pit

 If you are trying to conceal your location from others, this is a great way of staying out of sight while still being able to get a fire going for warmth, cooking etc. As the flame is underground, it is well hidden from view even at night so you can have a stealth fire wherever you are.

 The first disadvantage to consider is rain.
 If it is raining heavily, your fire chamber could fill with water putting the fire out.
-Also if there has been rain in the hours before you attempt this fire, the soil may make it difficult to get a fire lit.
+Also if there has been raining in the hours before you attempt this fire, the soil may make it difficult to get a fire lit.

 The fact that the fire is underground, although great for stealth, can cause issues for adding fuel to the fire.
 It can be quite awkward to get that extra couple of sticks into the fire chamber where they can burn.

 The main disadvantage is the initial time it takes to build the fire pit.
-It can take a little while and a fair amount of effort to get the fire chamber and the air flow tunnel dug.
+It can take a little while and a fair amount of effort to get the fire chamber and the airflow tunnel dug.
 However, once this has been complete, it is very easy to keep the fire lit.

 This is a great method for fire lighting and burning.
 It needs very few tools – a small shovel and some fire building materials are all that is required.
-In a survival situation, an efficient fire is of the utmost importance and with a Dakota Fire Pit; you can have a very hot burning fire as long as it is needed.
+In a survival situation, an efficient fire is of the utmost importance, and with a Dakota Fire Pit; you can have a very hot burning fire as long as it is needed.